My Teaching Method

 However, I am in no way dismissing the traditional way of learning.
 As my students learn how to play first (talk first before reading) and feel their connection to the piano, I will slowly incorporate all the reading method.
 This process is more efficient and students can play confidently because the technique is taught with clarity and efficiency.

-If you’re ready to play the piano, schedule your first FREE Intro Session!
+If you’re ready to play the piano, schedule your first FREE Discovery Session!
 After all, it’s called PLAYING because fun is what we experience when we play the piano!